gunnermay31/-E-learning-platform_MERN_STACK/README.md

 <hr/>

-#### The front end of E Learning has all the necessary pages that an ed-tech platform should have.
+#### The front end of E Learning Ed-Tech platform's has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

 For Students:
 - **Homepage 🏠:** A brief introduction to the platform with links to the course list and user details and random background.